-If you believe the franchisor with whom you are working breached your franchise agreement, an experienced franchise attorney can help you.
+If you believe the franchisor with whom you are working breached your franchise agreement, an experienced franchise attorney might be able to help you.
 The same is true if the franchise opportunity was misrepresented in any way.

 Should I Contact a Franchise Fraud Attorney?

-If you believe you have been defrauded by a franchisor, an attorney might be able to help you recover your initial investment and any damages you incurred as a result of the situation.
+If you believe you have been defrauded by a franchisor, an attorney might be able to help you.

-There are laws regarding franchise fraud that are designed protect investors and potential business owners.
-If you were the victim of franchise fraud, you might be able to file a claim for common law fraud and negligent misrepresentation.
-An attorney will need to review the franchise agreement, assess the overall situation, and speak to other franchisors similar to you, but if fraud seems likely a claim can be filed on your behalf.
+There are laws regarding franchise fraud that are designed to protect investors and potential business owners.
+Someone who has been a victim of franchise fraud might be able to file a claim for common law fraud and negligent misrepresentation.
+An attorney will need to review the franchise agreement, assess the overall situation, and speak to other franchisors, but if fraud seems likely there is a chance legal action might be appropriate.